acidanthera/OpenCorePkg/Debug/README.md

 bios.bootDelay = "3000"
 ```

+#### QEMU configuration

+In addition to VMware it is also possible to use [QEMU](https://www.qemu.org).
+QEMU debugging
+on macOS host is generally rather limited and slow, but it is enough for generic troubleshooting
+when no macOS guest booting is required.

+1. Build OVMF firmware in NOOPT mode to be able to debug it:

+    ```
+    build -a X64 -t XCODE5   -b NOOPT -p OvmfPkg/OvmfPkgX64.dsc # for macOS
+    build -a X64 -t CLANGPDB -b NOOPT -p OvmfPkg/OvmfPkgX64.dsc # for other systems
+    ```

+2. Prepare launch directory with OpenCore as usual.
+For example, make a directory named
+    `QemuRun` and `cd` to it.
+You should have a similar directory structure:

+    ```
+    .
+    └── ESP
+        └── EFI
+            ├── BOOT
+            │   └── BOOTx64.efi
+            └── OC
+                ├── OpenCore.efi
+                └── config.plist
+    ```

+3. Run QEMU (`OVMF_BUILD` should point to OVMF build directory, e.g.
+    `$HOME/UefiWorkspace/Build/OvmfX64/NOOPT_XCODE5/FV`):

+    ```
+    qemu-system-x86_64 -L . -bios "$OVMF_BUILD/OVMF.fd" -hda fat:rw:ESP \
+      -machine q35 -m 2048 -cpu Penryn -smp 4,cores=2 -gdb tcp::8864
+    ```

+You may additionally pass `-S` flag to QEMU to stop at first instruction
+and wait for GDB connection.

 #### GDB Configuration

 It is a good idea to use GDB Multiarch in case different debugging architectures are planned to be